gammapy/gammapy-meetings/coding-sprints/2022-01-Co-Working-Week/README.md

 ##### Morning session (9:30pm)
 ##### Afternoon session (2pm)
 - Science Data Challenge: discussions on the requirements (from physics to codes)
-- Gammapy governance and roles (write short PIG)
+- Gammapy governance and roles (write short PIG).
+Also define GitHub roles...

 ### Thursday